Dayton Public Schools

 Dayton Public Schools is the school district in the U.S. state of Ohio that serves Dayton, Ohio.
 The district covers 49 square miles.
 Dayton Public Schools (DPS) is the 12th largest PreK-12 district in the state, with a 2017–2018 enrollment of about 12571.
-DPS has 28 schools, 18 PreK-8 schools, 2 middle schools, 6 high schools, and 2 special centers.
+DPS has 27 schools, 17 elementary schools, 3 stand-alone middle schools, and 7 high schools..

 DPS operates the FM jazz radio station WDPS.